d7sd6u/obsidian-git-annex-autofetch/README.md

 https://vaultstatic.your.host/secret/resize?width=300&url=http://vault-static/{{{objectpath}}}
 https://vaultstatic.your.host/raw/secret/{{{objectpath}}}
 ```

 ## Limitations

 Currently it has to download PDF files on mobile for them to work.
 Sharing also requires downloading the shared file.

+## Workflows

+As git annex is cumbersome on Android phones, instead of Termux+git-annex I use the following setup:

+(Desktop) main git-annex repo <-> (Desktop) mobile-mirror git-annex repo <-> (Mobile) Syncthing sync folder

+Syncthing syncs git annex pointers just fine, so everything works out of the box.
+There are a few downsides however, downloaded files are synced from your phone to the mirror (so, double the bandwidth usage) and present files are duplicated on your desktop (so, double the storage usage for files that are present on your phone).

 ## Other plugins

 - [auto-folder-note-paste](https://github.com/d7sd6u/obsidian-auto-folder-note-paste) - makes sure your attachments are "inside" your note on paste and drag'n'drop by making your note a folder note